 - Limit queries in all steps to 30 lines or less, including only one code comment per instruction.

 Do not pack your queries into fewer lines to get around this!
 Extra long exercises often make it difficult for students to focus on the learning objective.
-If you feel this limitation detracts from your ability to teach a concept, especially in a case study, talk to your curriculum lead or content developer about ways to approach the topic within our guidelines.
+If you feel this limitation detracts from your ability to teach a concept, especially in a case study, talk to your Curriculum Manager or Content Developer about ways to approach the topic within our guidelines.